-My argument, based on my experience as both an author and a parent, is set out in the three articles below.
+My argument, based on my experience as both an author and a parent, is set out in the three essays below.

-This article looks at some of the scientific evidence that suggests there are innate differences in boys' and girls' preferences.
+This essay looks at some of the scientific evidence that suggests there are innate differences in boys' and girls' preferences.

-This article addresses concerns about gender stereotyping which may arise from the assertion that some preferences are boy or girl-typical.
+This essay addresses concerns about gender stereotyping which may arise from the assertion that some preferences are boy or girl-typical.